 Based on the sheer demand and consumption of meat products that have assisted our planet getting to the stage it is at today (aka in crisis), it will take quite a lifestyle overhaul for some.
 Whilst a lot of us are in awe of the great restraint and discipline of our vegan friends, a restricted diet mindset isn’t the safest way of getting there.

-What will make up your plate
+What should make up your plate

 Under this diet, at least half of your plate should be made up of fruits or vegetables, and one third dedicated to wholegrains.

 You might like to start going plant-based for one or two nights a week, then increase to three or four, or perhaps first start removing one thing then and gradually swapping other foods out.
+It sounds difficult, but it’s really about implementing small changes that add up over time.

 Where to start